miasdk/HunterCS/260/2024-final.md

 ## Question 6: MIPS Instruction from Datapath Diagram (15 points)

 ### Question:
-Figure 4.5.7 from your textbook shows a datapath for implementing a new MIPS instruction.
-Based on this diagram (reproduced below), answer the following questions:
+Figure 4.57 from your textbook (shown below) displays a close-up of a MIPS datapath with a 2:1 multiplexer added to select the signed immediate as an ALU input.
+Based on this diagram, answer the following questions:

-![Figure 4.5.7: Datapath for a new instruction]
+![Figure 4.57: A close-up of the datapath showing a 2:1 multiplexer for selecting signed immediate as ALU input]

 a) What MIPS instruction is this datapath designed to implement?
 Describe the operation in both English and RTL notation.